libretro/docs/docs/library/ep128emu.md

 ## Mouse

-Mouse input is used for the EnterMice emulation of the Enterprise.
+Mouse input is used for the EnterMice emulation of the Enterprise and for the USB mouse emulation of TVC256++ card.

 ## Keyboard